localvoid/oveo/README.md

 ### Rename Properties

-This optimization works during chunk transformation phase and renames property names that match properties from a predefined propery map.
+This optimization works during chunk transformation phase and renames property names that match a regexp pattern or properties from a property map.

+When bundler finishes building all chunks, it will add new properties matching regexp pattern to a property map.

 Property map has a simple `key=value` format: